Back To CourseEducational Psychology: Help and Review

 Dr. Rachel Tustin has a PhD in Education focusing on Educational Technology, a Masters in English, and a BS in Marine Science.
 She has taught in K-12 for more than 15 years, and higher education for ten years.

-As teachers, we often assume that when we send students off to find resources on the topic assigned, they understand the best way to complete the task, which may not always be true.
+As teachers, we often assume that students understand the best way to find resources for a task, but this may not always be true.
 To remedy the situation, begin by teaching your students about some reliable places to begin their search.
-For example, most public libraries offer a virtual library to registered users, and depending on where you live there might be a state virtual library at your disposal as well.
+For example, most public libraries offer a virtual library to registered users and, depending on where you live, there might be a state virtual library at your disposal as well.
 Once you have located the URLs for these resources, you can teach your students how to conduct a proper search.

-Students don't necessarily understand what happens when they type a topic into a search engine, such as the articles or Web pages that turn up with all or some of the terms.
-To help students conduct more effective searches, have them enter the key phrases they are looking for in quotation marks.
+To help students understand search engines, or websites like Google and Bing, have them enter the key phrases they are looking for in quotation marks.
 For example, instead of Washington apples, which might pull up information about George Washington, they could key in 'Washington apples' and narrow the results to articles or websites with that specific phrase.
 Depending on the search engine students are using, you'll also need to teach them how to navigate the available filters to narrow sources by type, date, author, etc.

 Another option for using technology to gather information is through virtual labs.
 Virtual labs involve recreating lab experiments in a safe online format.
 For instance, instead of conducting an acid-base indicator test in the classroom, where you may or may not have the necessary materials and safety gear, you can conduct it safely on the computer.
 You could also conduct a virtual dissection, as opposed to the expense of ordering specimens for all of your students.

-Students can also use digital notebooks, or digital binders, to organize information, which may be available for free, and are appropriate for K-12 students.
-As a digital tool, it allows students to collaborate more easily in team-based investigations by creating and sharing their notebooks with other members.
+Students can also use digital notebooks, or digital binders, to organize information, which may be available for free and are appropriate for K-12 students.
+As a digital tool, they allow students to collaborate more easily in team-based investigations by creating and sharing their notebooks with other members.
 Digital notebooks also allow team members to consolidate and organize information gathered through research or lab investigations.
 These options easily allow you to integrate other tools, such as those used to create digital graphs and graphics.